MA On-Campus Main Campus

 • Receive professional attention from faculty with expertise in the field of TESOL and linguistics and guidance for and preparation with the job search process.

-What Can You Do with an M.A. in TESOL?
+What Can You Do with a masters in TESOL?

 As an internationally, nationally, and regionally recognized program of excellence, TESOL prepares teachers for the K-12, adult, college or university setting for teaching English to Speakers of Other Languages.
 Graduates will work with children in preschool through high school, in adult education programs with refugees and immigrants, or in college and university programs.